No, I am not about to discuss the 2010 and 2009 albums by Eminem.

 I’m not alone in believing this:

-And even mixed in with the support for Demi, there were those, who said it was important to give her support, because of course it normalises these topics and may help others with their struggle.
+Thankfully, as mentioned, there were those who said it was important to give her support, because of course it normalises these topics and may help others with their struggle.
 Indeed, this outpouring of, mainly, positive support from fellow celebrities, the media, fans and ordinary people, shows growth from the reactions of complete apathy and mockery to the tragic case of Amy Whinehouse who overdosed in 2011 and Britney Spears in 2007.

 Anyway, the point of this article is not about Demi Lovato, or the difference between celebrities and us normies, and it’s certainly not to create a negative cloud around the topic of Relapse and Recovery and how it’ll always be a vicious cycle.
 The point is to say, for those who are struggling, setbacks and relapses happen, and they might happen a few times before your able to ‘function’ with your problem.